wolandark/mthesaur-vim/README.md

 ## Requirements

-- Go compiler (for building the binary)
+- Go compiler (only if you wish to build your own binary, otherwise ore-built binaries are available)
 - `mthesaur.txt` file from Project Gutenberg

 ## Installation